KenT2/pipresents-gtk/README.md

 ### MPV VIDEO/AUDIO TRACKS

-tracks now have MPV Speaker field and 5.1 value
+Tracks now have MPV Speaker field and 5.1 value

-tracks now have a Alternate Video Display field for video playout on a different display
+Tracks now have a Alternate Video Display field for video playout on a different display

-changed hdmix to HDMIx in the MPV Player Audio field
+Changed hdmi0, hdmi1 to HDMI0, HDMI1 in the MPV Player Audio field

-aspect mode is now clip fill warp shrink, original value is deleted
+Aspect mode is now clip, fit, warp, or shrink. original value is deleted

-showcanvas/display from MPV window.
-Window is now referenced to show canvas
+Remove showcanvas/display from MPV window field.
+Window is now always referenced to show canvas

 ### IMAGE TRACKS

-aspect mode removed from image window field to a seperate aspect mode field
+Aspect mode removed from image window field to a seperate aspect mode field

-aspect mode can be clip fit shrink warp, original has been deleted
+Aspect mode is now clip, fit, warp, or shrink. original value is deleted

-image window is referenced to show canvas not display
+Image window is referenced to show canvas not display

-removed rotation field
+Removed rotation field

 ### WEB TRACKS

 Web tracks are now implemented by the Webkit browser engine instead of Chrome

-chrome web track entries are removed when updating profiles
+Chrome web track entries are removed when updating profiles

-removed window type from web window
+Removed window type from web window

 ### MENU TRACKS

-menu window should be x+y+w*h, the w*h element is used only for the bounding box.
+menu window should be x+y+w\*h, the w\*h element is used only for the bounding box.
 See manual

 menu window is referenced to show canvas it is not centred but is controlled by x,y.

 ### DUMMY TRACKS

-instead of the audio track, messageplayer or imageplayer can be a dummy tracks
+Instead of the audio track, message tracks or image tracks can be a dummy track

 ### CLICK AREAS

-in screen.cfg image width and height are not required.
+In screen.cfg image width and height are not required.
 They will be ignored

-in screen.cfg fill and outline colour fields must have a value.
+In screen.cfg fill and outline colour fields must have a value.
 Colour field values can be transparent, a 6 figure hex number, or an 8 figure providing opacity.

-in screen .cfg font format changed to bold italic 20pt helvetica from helvetica 20 bold italic
+In screen .cfg font font format changed to bold italic 20pt helvetica from helvetica 20 bold italic

 ### MISC

-installing unclutter is not required.
+Installing unclutter is not required.
 The cursor is removed in fullscreen mode (-f) except if -c command line option is used.

 The -b command line option to control blanking is removed.
 Raspberry Pi Configuration menu now controls blanking

 Method to run Pi Presents with no monitor attached has changed.
 Use the NODISPLAY display instead of selecting A/V.

+Autostart methid has changed to editing wayfire.ini.
+See manual

 # Bug Reports and Feature Requests